rubenvanstaden/spira/docs/_build/html/_sources/_1_overview.rst.txt

 All caps are used to represent the *RDD* syntax.
 The reason being to make the script structure clearly distinguishable from the rest of the framework source code.
-First, the RDD object is initialized, followed by the process name and description.
-Second, the GDSII related variables are defined.
+First, the RDD object is initialized, followed by the process name and description, and then the GDSII related variables are defined.

 .. code-block:: python